-the Bible describes God’s plan for this world and gives signs of the soon return of Jesus Christ
+We believe that Bible Prophecy describes God’s plan for this world, and gives signs of the soon return of Jesus Christ

-Looking around the world today we see selfless acts for others, beauty, the arts, amazing progress in science and technology, and countless people just getting on with their lives, doing good where they can.
+Prophecy Looking around the world today we see selfless acts for others, beauty, the arts, amazing progress in science and technology, and countless people just getting on with their lives doing good where they can.
 But we also see misery, injustice, pollution, betrayal, theft, killing and war.

 It seems we have this wonderful capacity to shine, while at the same time living with a shadow on our souls.
 This plays out individually, and it plays out at the level of cultures, peoples and nations.
 God has shown his wonderful plan for the individual, but does God have any interest in the affairs of mankind at this broader level?

 God does have a plan not just for individuals, but for the world as a whole.
 God’s plan for us as individuals is covered in detail on this site.
 His salvation is open to anyone – regardless of gender, race or nationality (Galatians 3:28).

 God is also interested in nations.
 In Old Testament times He dealt with Egypt, and He dealt with numerous other tribes and peoples that came into contact with Israel.
 He also dealt in detail with Israel itself, His “peculiar [special] treasure”, and made promises to that nation, some of which are still to be fulfilled.
 Israel figures prominently in the Bible.
 God made many promises to the patriarchs of this nation – promises that must be fulfilled, if God keeps His promises.
 In terms of space allocated in the Bible, the unfolding unfinished story of Israel is significant.